jbedard/html-insert-assets/README.md

 <script src="./c.js"></script>
 ```

-Root asset directories to trim and use absolute URLs
+Root asset directories to trim and convert to URLs relative to the the `--out` directory
 ```
 html-insert-assets
     --html ./index.tmpl.html